pranav-kural/My-Barrie-Examiner/README.md

 # Site Concept and functionality

+The main features of the website and some of it's functionalities and benifits.

-Main features:
+#### Main features:

 1. It is capable of providing the viewers with clear and distraction free views for reading articles.

 2. Uses a new concept of short bracket viewers to view articles in a quick glance.

 3. Extremely useful, yet completely new concept of navigating through the website, named - Throttle Through.
 Know more:   http://pranav-kural.github.io/throttle-basic

 4. Uses concise and clear, and highly responsive Throttle CSS framework.
 Know More:   http://pranav-kural.github.io/throttle-basic

 5. Flawlessly easy updating of information of any kind to the website.
 Adding articles, graphics or any other content within just a few clicks.

 6. Highly interactive and responsive, yet light-weight and fast.

 7. Exceptional website design and layout.

 # Author